tune-bot/core/README.md

-# tune-bot database
+# tune-bot core
-Go module for interacting with the tune-bot database
+Go module for interacting with tune-bot's various services.

 Downloads songs as they are added using [yt-dlp](https://github.com/yt-dlp/yt-dlp).